ahmadjafari86/ahmadjafari86/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Ahmad 👋

 Welcome to my GitHub profile!
-I'm a [your profession/role, e.g., Software Engineer / Data Scientist / Student] passionate about [your interests, e.g., building innovative web apps, machine learning, open-source contributions].
+I'm a backend developer passionate about building innovative web apps and open-source contributions.

 ## 🚀 About Me
 - 🔭 Currently working on [describe a current project or goal].